alizaso97/alizaso97.github.io/about.md

 # More About Me

-- **Educational Goals:** To become more familiar with industry tools, defensive security practices, digital forensics, and security for cloud-based environments.
+- **Educational Goals:** To become more familiar with industry tools, cybersecurity practices, digital forensics, and security for cloud-based environments.

 - **Professional Goals:** Interested in cybersecurity careers, specifically with high-performance computing and Linux systems.